dfelinto/blender-manual/manual/addons/add_curve/btracer.rst

    Animate the radius of a curve over time.
 Can be run alone on a curve object, or run with the tools above.

 F-Curve Noise
-   Quick link to add an F-curve modifier to an object.
+   Quick link to add an F-Curve modifier to an object.

 Color Blender
    Assign colors, create color palettes and randomize colors.